Making it easier to grow your law firm

 6. Are there any consolidator firms willing to buy?

 Yes.
-These tend to work by taking on your back office functions (eg marketing, finance, etc) which creates an instant increase in profitability by sharing fixed overheads over more work.
+There are a number of consolidators looking to buy law firms right now.
+Some of these will consolidate branding and back office functions (eg marketing, finance, etc) which creates an instant increase in profitability by sharing fixed overheads over more work.
 This in turn leaves the lawyers (whether that is you or your successors) to get on with what they do best.
+Others will allow existing branding to remain and will leave the back office functions as they are.

 Andy Poole, legal sector partner, Armstrong Watson